cyan-f/Plug_Parser/README.md

 There are many UX issues, and clear remnants of example code I copied.
 I am aware of this, and do not intend to leave them in past proof-of-concept.
 Thank you for your patience and understanding.

+# WARNING
+A known bug is that FF14 may freeze while using this plugin.
+If this happens, restart ACT.

 # Installation